liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

-We make a distinction between
+We make a distinction between distributed